Making a will is very important, but is something that a lot of people put off as it is not always comfortable to discuss.

 It is also important to plan ahead to ensure that no more Inheritance Tax is paid than absolutely necessary.

-You have been married (marriage has the effect of making any existing will which you have void);
+- You have been married (marriage had the effect of making any existing will you have void);

 We can arrange to see you or your relative at our office, at home, at hospital, or at a care home or hospice – whichever is most suitable for you, and always ensuring that social distancing rules are properly followed.